-- Normalized sensitivity of annual fractional vegetation cover to precipitation (Fatichi and Ivanov, 2014, Hsu et al., 2012) is plotted against mean aridity index (PET/P) (Fig. 4b).
-As can be seen in Figure 4(b), fractional vegetation cover presents both positive and negative sensitivities to precipitation inter-annual variability.
-Across catchments with positive precipitation-fractional vegetation cover relationships, fractional vegetation cover sensitivities approach zero in catchments with aridity index of 1.5.
-Fractional vegetation cover sensitivity is highest in the semi-arid catchments with lower mean annual precipitation compared to the rest of the catchments with non-stationary hydrologic response.
-In catchments with mean annual precipitation of 800 mm or higher (aridity index < 1.5), slopes of fractional vegetation cover despite precipitation decrease. - 15 As vegetation productivity is controlled by plant available water (Brooks et al., 2011), fractional vegetation cover sensitivity to the Horton index is explored.
-Both positive and negative sensitivities between the fractional vegetation cover and Horton index are observed in catchments with non-stationary hydrologic response (Fig. 4c).
-Positive sensitivities indicate increases in fractional vegetation cover as the Horton Index increases.
-As higher Horton index is indicative of a drier condition, removal of limiting factors like a nutrient limitation is the likely cause of fractional vegetation cover increase in these catchments (Brooks et al., 2011).
-In a few of these catchments, light limitation may decrease fractional vegetation cover in wet years (positive correlations of sunshine hours with fractional vegetation cover, Table S3).
-In catchments with negative Horton index-fractional vegetation cover sensitivities in which drier conditions decrease productivity, water availability is the primary factor in controlling vegetation growth.
-Annual runoff ratio's sensitivity to fractional vegetation cover was similar to the Horton index but with the opposite sign (Fig. 4d).
-Across water limited catchments (positive runoff ratiofractional vegetation cover relationship), runoff ratio's sensitivities are smallest in catchments with the highest vegetation cover.
+In catchments with mean annual precipitation of 800 mm or higher (aridity index < 1.5), slopes of fractional vegetation cover to mean annual precipitation are zero or negative.
+A negative slope indicates increases in fractional vegetation cover despite precipitation decrease.

+As vegetation productivity is controlled by plant available water (Brooks et al., 2011), fractional vegetation cover sensitivity to the Horton index is explored.
+Both positive and negative sensitivities between the fractional vegetation cover and the Horton index are observed in catchments with nonstationary hydrologic response (Fig. 4c).
+Positive sensitivities indicate increases in fractional vegetation cover as the Horton index increases.
+As a higher Horton index is indicative of a drier condition, removal of limiting factors like nutrient limitation is the likely cause of fractional vegetation cover increase in these catchments (Brooks et al., 2011).
+In a few of these catchments, light limitation may decrease fractional vegetation cover in wet years (positive correlations of sunshine hours with fractional vegetation cover; Table S3).
+In catchments with negative Horton index-fractional vegetation cover sensitivities, in which drier conditions decrease productivity, water availability is the primary factor in controlling vegetation growth.
+The annual runoff ratio's sensitivity to fractional vegetation cover was similar to the Horton index but with the opposite sign (Fig. 4d).
+This means that, in catchments with negative fractional vegetation cover-Horton index sensitivity, sensitivity of runoff ratio to fractional vegetation cover is positive, and vice versa.
+Across water-limited catchments (positive runoff ratio-fractional vegetation cover relationship), the runoff ratio sensitivities are smallest in catchments with the highest vegetation cover.
 As periods of higher productivity coincide with higher precipitation (positive precipitation-fractional vegetation cover relationship) in these catchments, runoff ratio increases in years with higher precipitation.
-It should be noted that the percentage of tree cover in these drier catchments are more than 60% with a few exceptions (Table S1).
-Negative runoff ratio-fractional vegetation cover sensitivities become more negative in catchments with higher fractional vegetation cover.
+It should be noted that the percentage of tree cover in these drier catchments are more than 60 %, with a few exceptions (Table S1).
+Negative runoff ratio-fractional vegetation cover.
 Overall, mean annual runoff ratio and its variability (standard deviation) are smaller in drier catchments with smaller mean fractional vegetation cover (Fig. 2).

 We used baseflow as a measure of catchment storage response to inter-annual precipitation variability.
-Baseflow's sensitivities to mean annual aridity index are highest in drier catchments with non-stationary hydrologic response (Fig. 5a).
+Baseflow sensitivities to mean annual aridity index are highest in drier catchments with non-stationary hydrologic response (Fig. 5a).
 Normalized fractional vegetation cover sensitivities to the baseflow decrease in catchments with higher annual baseflow index and even become negative at higher baseflow indices (Fig. 5b).
-This result suggests that in catchments where groundwater constitutes significant component of stream flow, fractional vegetation cover exhibits smaller variability to changes in baseflow as vegetation roots have access to deeper water storage for transpiration and have less sensitivity to changes in baseflow.
+This result suggests that, in catchments where groundwater constitutes significant component of streamflow, fractional vegetation cover exhibits smaller variability to changes in baseflow as vegetation roots have access to deeper water storage for transpiration and have less sensitivity to changes in baseflow.

-Consistent patterns of fractional vegetation cover sensitivities to precipitation, baseflow, and Horton Index across catchments with non-stationary hydrologic response present two distinct catchment response behaviours.
+Consistent patterns of fractional vegetation cover sensitivities to precipitation, baseflow and the Horton index across catchments with non-stationary hydrologic response present two distinct catchment response behaviors.
 We hypothesize plausible mechanisms to describe the likely causes of fractional vegetation cover sensitivity to inter-annual precipitation variability in order to distinguish between alternate catchment ecohydrologic responses.

-3.4 Formulating catchment scale ecohydrologic response
+3.4 Formulating catchment-scale ecohydrologic response